pschatzmann/ESP32-A2DP/README.md

 This restriction limits however the provided examples.
 Please have a look at the [audio-tools](https://github.com/pschatzmann/arduino-audio-tools) project: There I demonstrate e.g. how to connect different microphones, use SD cards and different Audio File Formats.

+Before you clone the project, please read the following information which can be found in the [Wiki](https://github.com/pschatzmann/ESP32-A2DP/wiki/Design-Overview).

 ## Documentation